 Somewhat ironically, I heard the exact opposite from my old college roommate Andrew barely a day later.
 “I was shocked at how similar it looked to Ohio,” he told me, having recently played a frisbee tournament in an Austin suburb.
 “It was so flat.”

-Admittedly, Andrew is from a much more rural portion of the Buckeye state than Joe had seen, but their differing opinions say a lot about perspective and expectation, one perhaps fueled by cowboy stereotypes and the other having seen very little off the I-95 corridor.
+Admittedly, Andrew is from a much more rural portion of the Buckeye state than Joe had seen, but their differing opinions say a lot about perspective and expectation, one perhaps fueled by cowboy stereotypes and the other happy to see anything more rustic than the east coast.